eostermueller/load-test-in-a-box/README.md

 * load generator (LG)
 * 2 sample java performance scenario-puzzles with questions

 All you need is a 1.8+ JDK (JRE alone will not suffice).
-Designed for Java Performance Curriculum/Education.
+Designed for java performance curriculum/education.

 Each scenario-puzzle takes 15-ish minutes and have special markdown hyperlinks that launch various java workloads that run on your own box to help you understand the performance scenario.